dotzaki/dotfiles/README.md

 This expects a public `dotfiles` repo to exist in `$GITHUB_USERNAME`'s account

+When running on mac, if git isn't installed, just run the one-liner and a system popup will ask for permission to install xcode tools.
+You will have to run the one-liner twice though.
+Or just install git.

 ```shell
 sh -c "$(curl -fsLS get.chezmoi.io)" -- init --apply $GITHUB_USERNAME
 ```